bbauska/TUMx-DWAPNx/README.md

 Hmm, that is dangerous and is actually considered an anti-pattern.

-Let\'s say, first we add our attack with a sword method to the Object.prototype.
+Let&apos;s say, first we add our attack with a sword method to the Object.prototype.

 Then, we decide, we also want to have archers and add shooting arrow